nikl881/nortstack/README.md

 Based on their different backgrounds, a merger has been formed to offer innovative online services that combine creativity, customer intimacy and the use of modern technology standards.
 Nortstack was founded in 2018.
 See www.nortstack.com (online from 03-02-2019) for more information and contact details.

-This project concerns the first official assignment at Code Institute (www.codeinstitute.net).
+This project concerns the first official assignment at Code Institute (see more at www.codeinstitute.net).

 Niels de Klerk (2019)